Orange textured background

 WebGPU adapter

-Fingerprints the GPU adapter by collecting its supported feature names and all 26 limit values, approximately 40% of which are browser-imposed caps rather than hardware maxima.
+Fingerprints the GPU adapter by collecting its supported feature names and the full set of limit values, approximately 40% of which are browser-imposed caps rather than hardware maxima.

 What it measures

-The signal reads two things from the WebGPU adapter: the set of supported feature names (sorted for determinism) and the values of 26 standardised limit keys.
+The signal reads two things from the WebGPU adapter: the set of supported feature names (sorted for determinism) and the values of the standardised limit keys.
 Feature names identify optional GPU capabilities the browser has chosen to expose.
-Limit values describe maximum resource sizes — texture dimensions, buffer sizes, workgroup counts, and so on.
+Limit values describe maximum resource sizes such as texture dimensions, buffer sizes, workgroup counts, and so on.

 Approximately 40% of these limits are browser-imposed caps rather than hardware maximums.
 Chrome, Safari, and Firefox report different feature subsets and different limit values for identical GPUs, making the combined hash engine-discriminating even when the underlying hardware is the same.